chrissnead/Home_Value_Analysis/README.md

 ## Goal
-Build a model that estimates a home prices in Portland based on home characteristics (bedrm/bath, sqft, year built, etc) and location/demographic characteristics (zip code, crime, income, population density, etc).
+Build a model that estimates home prices in Portland based on home characteristics (bedrm/bath, sqft, year built, etc) and location/demographic characteristics (zip code, crime, income, population density, etc).
 In addition to the predictive model will also study market trends and draw some informative conclusions to help understand the market.

 ## Process
 The proposed process includes the following steps and tools: